-181B KARATE II
+181B KARATE II 1.5 UNITS

-Prerequisite: ES 181A or equivalent with a grade of "C" or better or "Pass" or possession of equivalent proficiency (8th kyu ranking in Shotokan Karate from ASKA, JKA, AJKA)
+Prerequisite: ES 181A or equivalent with a grade of "C" or better or "Pass" or possession of equivalent proficiency (8th kyu ranking in Shotokan Karate from , ASKA, JKÁ, AJKÁ)

 Introduction and practice in the intermediate skills and philosophy of Shotokan Karate.
-This course will introduce intermediate level blocks, strikes, punches and kicks, which will be taught individually and then linked and practiced in two and three movement combinations.
-The course will also teach the timing and distancing for three-step sparring without a count and the proper performance and timing of kata Heian Nidan.
+Introduces intermediate level blocks, strikes, punches and kicks, which will be taught individually and then linked and practiced in two and three movement combinations.
+Also covers timing and distancing for three-step sparring without a count and the proper performance and timing of kata Heian Nidan.